codazoda/opendraw/README.md

 ## Getting Started

+Write code in the pane on the left.
+Click the pane on the right to render.

 Here's a quick example program to get you started.

 OpenDraw drawings are written in JavaScript.
 The program includes a few helper functions to make your drawing code more concise.